SwarmUS/SwarmUS-doc/docs/sections/user-guide/basic-examples/buzz-control-robot.md

 ### Prerequisites to using HiveMindBridge

 HiveMindBridge is a C++ library that must be installed on a system, and then included to a software project using CMake.
-Before implmenting the ROS node that uses HiveMindBridge, follow [these instructions](https://github.com/SwarmUS/HiveMindBridge#readme) to build and install HiveMindBridge on the host computer.
+Before implementing the ROS node that uses HiveMindBridge, follow [these instructions](https://github.com/SwarmUS/HiveMindBridge#readme) to build and install HiveMindBridge on the host computer.
 Make sure to use the provided commands from the CMake example within your ROS package's `CMakeLists.txt`.
-You might want to check [this example](https://github.com/SwarmUS/SwarmUS-ROS/tree/master/src/swarmus_turtlebot) implementation of a Bridge with a TurtleBot3.
+You might want to check [this example](https://github.com/SwarmUS/SwarmUS-ROS/tree/master/src/swarmus_turtlebot) implementation of a Bridge with a TurtleBot 3.

 ### `HiveMindBridge`: the unique entrypoint to the library